 This Program is for homeowners who live in their home or wish to return to their home to live.
 You will qualify if repairs will make your home meet “safe and habitable” standards.
 A qualified team of professionals will meet with you at your home to determine needed repairs and discuss next steps.
 Licensed and bonded contractors will use builders grade material to repair your home to permanent standards.

-Homeowners whose home has sustained hurricane damage and is still in need of repairs should APPLY NOW.
-If you own and live in your home or want to return home from a shelter, rental apartment or hotel room, but your home is not yet safe and sanitary, please apply.
+The application period for this Program ended June 1, 2018.
+Homeowners whose home has sustained hurricane damage and live in the home or want to return home from a shelter, rental apartment, or hotel room were able to apply.

 Click on Icons for more information.